 - Fry the battered fish, about four pieces at a time, in the hot oil for 2 to 4 minutes or until crispy and golden, turning once halfway through frying time.

 - Transfer the fried fish onto a layer of paper towels to drain.

 - Keep the fried fish warm in the oven, on warm, while frying remaining fish.

 - Place the cooked fish into/onto heated corn tortillas.

-- Combine the cabbage mix, green onions, cilantro, vinegar, oil, sugar and salt in a bowl and toss to evenly coat/combine.
+- Combine the cabbage mix, green onions, cilantro, lime juice, vinegar, oil, sugar and salt in a bowl and toss to evenly coat/combine.

 - Cover and chill until ready to serve, or serve immediately topping each 'taco' with the preferred amount of slaw.